 As we prepare for the season ahead, we want to ensure that you and your athlete have all the information needed to make this experience both enjoyable and rewarding.
-Here's a snapshot of what to expect and some important details to help you navigate the season.
-As always, things may change and we as coaches are always open, and welcoming, of any questions you may have!
+Here's a snapshot of what to expect and some important details to help you navigate the season:

 - 1. Training and Competition Schedule: Our training and competition schedule is designed to balance skill development with competitive opportunities.
-The full schedule, including training times, competition dates, and travel plans, will be available here.
-Or via the team communication app - 2.
+The full schedule, including training times, competition dates, and travel plans, will be available on our website and in this parent handbook - 2.
 Equipment and Gear: Proper equipment is crucial for performance and safety.
-Our coaches are always available for advice and recommendations. - 3.
+Make sure your athlete's gear is in good condition, and consider scheduling a tune-up or equipment check before the season starts.
+Our coaches and staff are available for advice and recommendations. - 3.
 Parent Involvement: Your support and involvement are invaluable.
 We encourage you to attend parent meetings, volunteer at events, and communicate openly with coaches and staff.
 Your engagement helps create a positive and supportive environment for our athletes. - 4.
-Communication: Stay connected with us through our official channels, including our website, email newsletters, social media (mbsef_nordic), and team communication apps.
-We will provide regular updates and important information throughout the season on our communication app, TeamReach.
+Communication: Stay connected with us through our official channels, including our website, email newsletters, and social media.
+We will provide regular updates and important information throughout the season on our communication app.
 Don't hesitate to reach out if you have any questions or concerns. - 5.
 Safety and Wellness: The safety and well-being of our athletes is our top priority.
 We will adhere to all recommended protocols and guidelines to ensure a safe environment for training and competition.
 Please review our safety policies and make sure your athlete is aware of and follows them.

 We are looking forward to a season filled with growth, achievement, and fun.
-Thank you for being a part of the MBSEF family, for supporting your athlete's journey, and welcome to the team!
+Thank you for being a part of the MBSEF family and for supporting your athlete's journey.
+Together, we can make this a memorable and successful season.